x2PaT/acronymous_app/README.md

 # Acronymous

-An app will help you to learn the spelling of the English alphabet by solving quizzes where you can hear well-known words.
+An app will help you to learn the pronunciation of the English alphabet by solving quizzes where you can hear well-known words.

 Like common acronyms e.g. HBO, NBA, LG or English names letter by letter.